JCU-CP3402/cp3402-2021-a2-cp3402-2021-team11/site.md

   When you Inittate our theme for the first time, remember to run Yarn Install on your terminal to install some necessary packages and dependencies

+  Our theme can also be customized with TailwindCSS.
+Tailwind is a utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.
+It is super easy to use and you can Rapidly build modern websites without ever leaving your HTML.